-This Chicken Pot Pie Soup with pot pie crust crackers is hearty, delicious, creative, and super easy!
-It’s a favorite family recipe transformed into an unexpected soup!
-It’s one of our favorite comfort food soups for Winter.
+I make this Chicken Pot Pie Soup with pot pie crust crackers so it’s hearty, delicious, and super easy.
+It’s a favorite family recipe I’ve transformed into an unexpected soup.
+It’s one of our favorite comfort food soups for winter.

-chicken pot pie soup in bowls with crackers
+Bowl of chicken pot pie soup with pie crust crackers.

 Easy Chicken Pot Pie Soup

-It has the same flavor profile that I love about the Creamy Chicken Soup but with more vegetables and less cream!
-It’s just as hearty with chicken, veggies, and more, and just feels so comforting.
-The cute addition of the pot pie crust crackers is completing me, making this such a fun and unique soup to make for your family.
-You’re gonna love this soup!
+It has the same flavor profile that I love about my Mom’s recipe, but with more vegetables and less cream.
+It’s just as hearty with chicken, veggies, and more, and it feels so comforting.
+The addition of the pot pie crust crackers makes it such a fun and unique soup.
+If you love chicken pot pie, this chicken pot pie casserole is another hearty winter meal.

 Recipe Card